 Charter Oak State College faculty who have expertise in the student's area of study approve the concentrations and provide advice on courses, writing ability and, if asked, career and graduate school options.

-Charter Oak State College is committed to the goal of achieving equal educational opportunities and full participation in Connecticut higher education for persons with disabilities who qualify for admission to the College.
-All Charter Oak State College advisement and testing facilities are accessible and special accommodations may be made in modes of answering and time allotted for testing.
-Students with documented disabilities requiring special accommodations should request information from the Director of Academic Services at (860) 515-3841.
+Charter Oak State College is committed to the goal of achieving equal educational opportunities and full participation in higher education for persons with disabilities who qualify for admission to the College.
+The College's advisement and testing facilities are accessible.
+As an online institution, the College is uniquely positioned to work with students using a variety of modalities and is able to serve students with a wide range of disabilities.

-Charter Oak State College's library may be accessed via the student portal.
+Charter Oak State College's library may be accessed via the MyCharterOak student portal.
 The library provides students with the 24/7 resources necessary to earn their degree.
 These services are available to matriculated students and students taking courses.

 All Connecticut residents may use the library services and facilities of other public institutions of higher education in the state.
 Through their local libraries, all Connecticut residents have access to the statewide library service that includes Interlibrary Loan.

 Alpha Sigma Lambda Honor Society

-At the annual commencement ceremony, Charter Oak State College inducts students, faculty, and staff into its chapter, Chi Omicron, of Alpha Sigma Lambda, the national honor society for adult students.
+At the annual commencement ceremony, Charter Oak State College inducts students, faculty, and staff into its chapter, Chi Omicron, of Alpha Sigma Lambda, the national honor society for undergraduate adult students.
 To be eligible for consideration a student must have a GPA of 3.5 or higher with a minimum of 50 graded credits.
-In addition, the student must earn a minimum of 24 credits through Charter Oak State College and be in the upper 10% of the class.
+In addition, the student must earn a minimum of 24 credits through Charter Oak State College and be in the upper 10% of the graduating class.